 Lotte World, a major recreation centre in Seoul, is home to one of the largest indoor theme parks in the world, as well as an outdoor amusement park, an artificial island connected by monorail, shopping malls, museums, and more.

-Teaching is one of the most prestigious and well-paying jobs in the country.
-On average, teachers make $2,500 per month with teachers at private schools and universities making more.
+Teaching is one of the most prestigious and well-paid jobs in the country.
+On an average, the teachers make $2,500 per month with teachers at private schools and universities making more depending upon their experience.